 I’ve put together a list KB documents that should answer some of your technology questions.
 After all, why ask your roommate when you can consult an authoritative source?
 Read this post, even if you’ve been at IU for years.
 Technology changes all the time.
 You need to keep up!

-Years ago, information scientist, Frederick Wilfrid Lancaster, envisioned us living in a "paperless society."
-So far, that hasn't happened.
+- Printing at IUYears ago, information scientist, Frederick Wilfrid Lancaster, envisioned us living in a “paperless society.”
+So far, that hasn’t happened.
 While you should try to avoid wasting paper, sometimes you are required to do some printing.
 You may be able to turn in your assignments online, but a lot of instructors prefer not to grade papers on their computer screens.
 This KB document points to information about where to print, how to print, your printing allotment, and more.
-Also, check out these IT Training Tips Blog posts about going paperless.